Want to improve your CX? Start with your agents’ soft skills training.

 New LiveVox Research shows that onboarding and training are critical to an agent’s experience at your organization with 66% of contact center agents lacking the right training and tools to solve customer problems.

-Creating better training practices can have a long-lasting impact on performance, engagement, and, most importantly, retention.
+Creating better call center training practices can have a long-lasting impact on performance, engagement, and, most importantly, retention.

 Giving your agents a path forward is key to retaining them.
 Leverage the tools already at your disposal to make sure your agents are engaged and feel supported.